tkcharles/tessacharles/content/projects/FCC/index.md

 date: ''

 summary: 'Future circular colliders and next generation light sources share similar challenges when it comes to optics correction.'
-details: '*Future Circular Collider*
+details: | ### Future Circular Collider
 The e+/e- Future Circular Collider (FCC-ee) is currently favoured as the most likely next flagship collider project to follow on from the Large Hadron Collider (LHC) at CERN.
-At 90-km in circumference, FCC-ee aims to reach unprecedented luminosity.'
+At 90-km in circumference, FCC-ee aims to reach unprecedented luminosity.

-'*Next generation light source*
+*Next generation light source*
 At the same time, the Accelerator Physics group at the Australian Synchrotron is currently developing a new, next generation synchrotron light source design called AS2, which will achieve orders of magnitude greater brilliance X-rays for the user community.

 **Optics correction techniques**